We will maintain a list of frequently asked questions on this blog post, which is also linked from the main contest webpage.

 - Do you employ fewer than 50 people?

-- Is the product or service you are entering new and not yet commercially available?
+- Is the product or service you are entering new and not yet or only recently commercially available?

 - If your product is based on an open source technology, has it made substantial additions or changes to it?

 - Are you and your country free from any trade restrictions or sanctions enforced by the United States?

 - If you are a previous winner, you cannot enter the same product that won one of our previous challenges.
 However if you have a new product, you can enter that.